 The benefits of vegetarian protein are endless.
 They’re the main building blocks of the body, helping the development and production of enzymes, which are used to make muscles, tendons, and organs.
 The right amount of protein can help the body with its composition; it can reduce fat and even eliminated hunger.
 In addition, a healthy diet with protein improves your brain function, lowers blood pressure, and helps you sleep better.
 So, there really is no question about the benefits of protein and the vitality of it in your daily diet.

 One of the common misconceptions about protein is that we can only get it from meet – well, where does that leave the vegetarians?
-Good news is that there are delicious, inexpensive and healthy sources of vegetarian protein out there, and we are going to share our top choices with you.
+The good news is that there are delicious, inexpensive, and healthy sources of vegetarian protein out there, and we are going to share our top choices with you.

 Like Greek yogurt, the great thing about cottage cheese is that it’s versatile and filled with protein.
 Half a cup gives you about 13 grams of protein and you can be as creative as you want with it.
 Make it sweet with honey and fruits, or add it to your veggies for a creamy sauce and you have yourself a nice meal.

 Eggs: An Excellent source of Vegetarian Protein

 We like eggs because they’re easy.
 Easy to make and easy to eat.
 Have ‘em for breakfast, lunch, or dinner – hard-boiled or an omelet.
 Enjoy the 6 grams of protein you get from the way you want.

 YUM!
 Who needs an excuse to eat peanut butter?
 Every two tablespoon contains 8 grams of protein.
 Just smother it on fruits (especially tasty with banana) or add it to your smoothies.
 This way you avoid bread, without giving up on the deliciousness of peanut butter.